klipfel/tracker-v1/README.md

 roslaunch robot_tracker robot.launch
 ```

-Should you want a stop  the robot, switch off the ESC manually and then kill the nodes, or enter 0 in the terminal of the robot (the previous one).
+Should you want to stop  the robot, switch off the ESC manually and then kill the nodes, or enter 0 in the terminal of the robot (the previous one).